jamesec/jamesec.github.io/o/search_engines.md

-# Which search engine to use?
+# Which search engine works Best?
 `Feb 16, 2026`

 In the age of artificial intelligence, I still use search engines.
 It’s easier and more direct to find the information I want—not to mention avoiding annoying AI hallucinations.